jeffsikes/box464-lab-eleventy-spiderpig/README.md

 Since this is a lab exercise, I'm assuming you're not setting up a new Marvel Universe store with all the content.
 Even if you did, tho, you could just setup a continuous build to update every week or so and be fine.

 # Let's Go!
-## Ignoring things
+## Ignoring the right things
 Create a .gitignore file if one hasn't already been created at the root of your project.

 Add the following items to the file to ensure the node_modules, .env file and .cache directory are excluded from the repository when committed.

 **.gitignore**
 ```
 node_modules
 .env
 .cache
 ```
 ## Creating .env variables
-An .env file is utilized to keep your secure, private data out of your inline code.
+An .env file is utilized to keep data out of your inline code.
 These variables can then be transferred into key/value pairs in your deployments to Netlify, so they are never part of the code that gets stored or shown in your repository.

-Be sure to add .env to your .gitignore file.
+**Be sure to add .env to your .gitignore file.**

 Create an .env file at the root of this project, and add the following lines:

 **.env**
 ```
+MARVEL_CHARACTERS_NAME_STARTS_WITH=Spider
 MARVEL_CHARACTER_ID=[MARVEL_CHARACTER_ID]
 MARVEL_PUBLIC_API_KEY=[YOUR_MARVEL_PUBLIC_API_KEY]
 MARVEL_PRIVATE_API_KEY=[YOUR_MARVEL_PRIVATE_API_KEY]